Nutation dynamics and multifrequency resonance in a many-body seesaw

-To detect this dynamics, we investigate the mean position $x_c$ and mean momentum $p_c$ in the phase space in Fig. \ref{fig-fig2}e - f, by defining $x_c(t) = \sum_m \langle \psi(t)| b_m^\dagger b_m |\psi(t)\rangle m/N$, where $N$ is the total number of particle and $p_c(t)= \text{d}x_c(t)/\text{d}t$.
+To detect this dynamics, we investigate the mean position $x_c$ and mean momentum $p_c$ in the phase space in Fig. \ref{fig-fig2}(e) - (f), by defining $x_c(t) = \sum_m \langle \psi(t)| b_m^\dagger b_m |\psi(t)\rangle m/N$, where $N$ is the total number of particles and $p_c(t)= \text{d}x_c(t)/\text{d}t$ (we have used $\text{d}t = 0.001$ in the calculation of $p_c$).
 In the phase space, these two variables construct an almost closed trajectory after one period $T$.
-For the two sets of parameters in Fig. \ref{fig-fig2}, the real space displacement is roughly one or two lattice sites, and the change of mean momentum is slightly bigger.
-These two variables can be measured in both real and momentum spaces from the time-of-flight spectroscopy\cite{wang2012spin,hart2015observation,atala2013direct,anderlini2007controlled}.
+For the two sets of parameters in Fig. \ref{fig-fig2}, the real space displacement is roughly one or two lattice sites, and the change of mean momentum is slightly larger (in the standard unit of momentum) than this value.
+These two variables can be measured in both real and momentum spaces from the time-of-flight spectroscopy \cite{wang2012spin,hart2015observation,atala2013direct,anderlini2007controlled}.

+In order to more clearly see the relationship between the driving frequency and the response period, we plot the recovery probability in Fig. \ref{fig-fig3}(a).
+When $\beta$ is small, we find a regime with complicated dynamics; however, with the increasing of $\beta$, the periodic modulation of $|P(t)|^2$ can be observed as a function of evolution time.
+We find that when $t/T_0 = k\beta$ $(k=1,2,3, \cdots)$, the probability $|P(t)|^2$ will approaches a peak with the largest recovery $|P|\rightarrow 1$.
+That means the response period $T = \beta T_0$.